10up/.github/.github/PULL_REQUEST_TEMPLATE.md

 ### Description of the Change
 <!--
 We must be able to understand the design of your change from this description.
-The maintainer reviewing this PR may not have worked with this code recently, so please provide as much deatil as possible.
+The maintainer reviewing this PR may not have worked with this code recently, so please provide as much detail as possible.

 Where possible, please also include:
 - verification steps to ensure your change has the desired effects and has not introduced any regressions